jerturowetz/docker-wordpress/README.md

 5. Search for: `_s-` and replace with: `megatherium-is-awesome-`

 Then, update the stylesheet header in `style.css`, the links in `footer.php` with your own information and rename `_s.pot` from `languages` folder to use the theme's slug.
 Next, update or delete this readme.

+Review cleanup.php and remove excessive items

+add build script for styles as nothing is currenly output